jdhernandezS1/CI_PP1_HB/README.md

 #### __Returning User__
 As a returning user, We want:

-6. Find a vegetarian place.
+6. Find a responsive design like phone user.
 7. Find a place who give information about the food that they provide.
 8. See a menu and prices.
 9. leave feedback about how they felt and what the place can improve.
 10. Find the social media of the restaurant.
-11. Know about the bases of the vegetarian diet.
+11. Navigate in an easy site with a simple navigation bar.
 12. Know the location of the restaurant.
-13. See the meals offered.
-14. Know the benefits of the Diet.
+13. Know the benefits of the Diet.

 #### __Site Owner__
 As the site owner, we want:

-15. Clients who are searching change to a new diet and be healthy.
+14. Clients who are searching change to a new diet and be healthy.
-16. Clear page where the client can buy easy.
+15. Clear page where the client can buy easy.
-17. Easy way to contact us and arrive to the restaurant.
+16. Easy way to contact us and arrive to the restaurant.
-18. Make feel the clients a place who care about them.
+17. Make feel the clients a place who care about them.

 ## __Design__